awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 **InitiationMethod**
 Indicates how the contact was initiated\.
 Valid values:
-+  `INBOUND`: The customer initiates voice \(phone\) contact with your contact center\.
++  `INBOUND`: The customer initiated voice \(phone\) contact with your contact center\.
-+  `OUTBOUND`: An agent initiates voice \(phone\) contact with the customer, by using the CCP to call their number\.
++  `OUTBOUND`: An agent initiated voice \(phone\) contact with the customer, by using the CCP to call their number\.
 This initiation method calls the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API\.
-+  `TRANSFER`: The customer is transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
++  `TRANSFER`: The customer was transferred by an agent to another agent or to a queue, using quick connects in the CCP\.
 This results in a new CTR being created\.
-+  `CALLBACK`: The customer is contacted as part of a callback flow\.
++  `CALLBACK`: The customer was contacted as part of a callback flow\.

   For more information about the InitiationMethod in this scenario, see [About queued callbacks in metrics](about-queued-callbacks.md)\.
 +  `API`: The contact was initiated with Amazon Connect by API\.
 This could be an outbound contact you created and queued to an agent, using the [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html) API, or it could be a live chat that was initiated by the customer with your contact center, where you called the [StartChatConnect](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartChatContact.html) API\.
-+  `QUEUE_TRANSFER`: While the customer is in one queue \(listening to Customer queue flow\), they are transferred into another queue using a contact flow block\.
++  `QUEUE_TRANSFER`: While the customer was in one queue \(listening to Customer queue flow\), they were transferred into another queue using a contact flow block\.
 +  `DISCONNECT`: When a [Set disconnect flow](set-disconnect-flow.md) block is triggered, it specifies which contact flow to run after a disconnect event during a conversation\.
 A disconnect event is when an agent disconnects\.
 When the disconnect event occurs, the corresponding content flow runs\.

   If a new contact is created while running a disconnect flow, then the initiation method for that new contact is DISCONNECT\.